Declarative Diagramming (D2) Output Module

 d2 output module create a description of network topology in D2 diagram scripting language.
 You can use that description with D2 commands to create topology diagrams.

-The d2 output module is invoked by specifying -o d2 parameter in netlab create command.
+The d2 output module is invoked by specifying the -o d2 parameter in the netlab create command or by specifying the d2 engine in the netlab graph command.
 It takes an optional destination file name (default: graph.d2).

 A single formatting modifier can be used to specify the graph type:

-• topology (default) – Include, physical links, and multi-access- and stub subnets.
+• topology (default) – Includes point-to-point links, multi-access bridges, and stub subnets.
 When the network topology contains BGP information, the graph groups nodes into autonomous systems.
 Alternatively, you could set defaults.outputs.graph.groups attribute to use topology groups to group graph nodes.

 • bgp – Include autonomous systems, nodes, and BGP sessions.
-With the rr option (specified with netlab create -o graph:bgp:rr), RR-client sessions are drawn as directed arrows.
+The formatting modifier can include the BGP formatting parameters.
+For example, netlab create -o graph:bgp:vrf draws VRF BGP sessions as dotted lines.

 Tip

-The network topology graph description contains nodes and links but no placement information.
-D2 is pretty good at figuring out how to draw the required graph, but it pays out to test out the layout engines.
+The network topology graph description contains nodes and links, but no placement information.
+D2 is pretty good at figuring out how to draw the required graph, but it pays off to test out the layout engines.
+Changing the order of links might also unclutter the diagrams.

 Graphing routines use default topology settings to modify the node- or link parameters of the generated D2 file: